 Importantly, there is no equivalent to the sell pressure short selling creates on the demand side.
 This imbalance alone highlights the distortion short selling creates.

-If an investor thinks a company is overvalued, they can simply not invest in it or sell their holdings if they have some.
+If an investor –– someone who put money into a company in exchange for partial ownership rights –– thinks a company is overvalued, they have options.
+They can simply not invest in it or sell their holdings if they have some.
 Another investor might think that same company still has plenty of room to run and buy a holding based off the same numbers.

 This is not efficiency.
 It is price distortion by its most fundamental nature.